-- Cardboard tubes from empty paper towel or wrapping paper rolls can work wonders to keep your cable tangle-free.
-You will take your cardboard tube and make a slit down the tube lengthwise to create a sleeve that can then slide over your cable.
-Gently push any excess cable in to the sleeve and then tape the opening in the sleeve closed.
+- Cardboard tubes from empty paper towels or wrapping paper rolls can work wonders to keep your cable tangle-free.
+Take a cardboard tube and make a slit down the tube lengthwise to create a sleeve that can then slide over your cable.
+Gently push any excess cable into the sleeve and then tape the opening in the sleeve closed.

-- If you are looking to hide the sleeve you could wrap it in gift wrap or use a marker to shade the cardboard sleeve a color that is similar to the interior color of your vehicle.
+- If you are looking to hide the sleeve or make it look more presentable, you could wrap it in gift wrap or use a marker to shade the cardboard sleeve a color that is similar to the interior color of your vehicle.

 - You can also use a binder clip to gather, route and fasten the cable to keep it from getting tangled or caught.
 For simple storage, use a 3M-style hook on the underside of your dash that you can hang the binder clip from.
 When you uninstall your ignition interlock device, the hook can be easily removed without damaging the vehicle.

 Download our visual guide: IID Storage and Organization